Energy

 Our region supports an “all-of-the-above” energy strategy, offering access to developable land, regional transmission infrastructure, and a workforce rooted in energy expertise.
 Whether your focus is on natural gas, renewables, hydrogen, energy storage, or next-generation technologies like small modular reactors or carbon capture, Wise County provides the foundation for long-term growth in an energy-forward economy.

-In coordination with the Energy DELTA Lab, Wise County is actively recruiting companies working in the following advanced and clean energy sectors:
+In coordination with both public and private partners, Wise County is actively recruiting companies working in the following advanced and clean energy sectors:

 Compact, low-carbon nuclear power with enhanced safety features and proven technology adapted from decades of military use.